MJoergen/nexys4ddr/dyoc/Episodes/ep23_-_Interrupt_Controller/README.md

 contents of the 'A' and 'Y' registers.

-The timer interrupt service routine in lib/timer\_isr.s maintains a two-byte counter that is updated every 0.01 seconds.
-It wraps around every approx. ten minutes.
+The timer interrupt service routine in lib/timer\_isr.s maintains a two-byte counter that is updated every millisecond.
+It wraps around approximately every minute.

 ### Library support
 To install a new interrupt service routine, the function sys\_set\_vga\_irq()